Nick Holden: Vegas Golden Knights

 With the Bruins unwilling to extend his contract, Holden left to sign with his fifth NHL club, the Vegas Golden Knights, on a two-year, $4.4 million contract on July 1, 2018.
 In his first season with the Golden Knights, Holden was often paired with Shea Theodore or Zach Whitecloud on the blueline.
 On February 28, 2020, Holden assisted on a goal with Nicolas Roy and Nick Cousins, making them the first trio of "Nicks" to combine on a goal.
 At the 2020 NHL Trade Deadline, Vegas rewarded Holden's play with a two-year, $3.4 million contract extension; preventing him from becoming an unrestricted free agent at the end of the 2019–20 season.
-Holden spent most of the 2020–21 season on Vegas' "Taxi Squad", designed to hold players on the NHL roster without having their cap hit.
-Something Vegas desperately needed.
-Holden participated in his most successful postseason yet, netting two goals and five assists in 15 games before being sent home at the hands of the Montreal Canadiens in the third round.

 Ottawa Senators

 On July 28, 2021, Holden was traded to the Ottawa Senators alongside a 2022 3rd-round pick in exchange for Evgenii Dadonov.
+He played in 30 games with the Senators, registering one goal and four points.
 On January 27, 2022, the Senators signed Holden to a one-year, $1.3 million contract extension.
+In his second season with the club, he played in 65 games, scoring two goals and sixteen points.
+At the end of the season he was informed that he would not be re-signed by the Senators.

+Retirement

+On September 12, 2023, the Vegas Golden Knights announced that Holden had joined their player development staff, retiring from play in the process.